libxml-raku/LibXML-raku/docs/PI.md

 Description
 -----------

 Processing instructions are implemented with LibXML with read and write access.
 The PI data is the PI without the PI target (as specified in XML 1.0 [17]) as a string.
-This string can be accessed with getData as implemented in [LibXML::Node ](https://libxml-raku.github.io/LibXML-raku/Node).
+This string can be accessed with getData as implemented in [LibXML::Node](https://libxml-raku.github.io/LibXML-raku/Node).

 Many processing instructions have attribute like data.
 Therefore setData() provides, in addition to the DOM spec, the passing of named parameters.
 So the code segment: